 You can learn to understand the ways in which history, ideas and ideologies are manifested in images, and challenge the definitions and perceptions of what documentation and evidence might be.
 You study the disciplines of history and art history together in order to appreciate the relationships between them with a degree of critical awareness.
 In so doing, you are offered a unique approach to develop skills which are now vital in a society dominated by the visual image and visual forms of communication.

-We are ranked top 10 in the UK for History of Art (CUG 2018) and ranked 6th among Art History departments in the UK for research excellence (REF 2014).
+We are ranked 6th among art history departments in the UK for research excellence (REF 2014, mainstream universities, THE 2014).
 You will be taught by our expert staff in your very first year, a rarity in UK art history courses.

 Your education extends beyond the university campus.
 We support you in expanding your education through offering the opportunity to spend a year or a term studying abroad at one of our partner universities.
 The four-year version of our degree allows you to spend the third year abroad or employed on a placement abroad, while otherwise remaining identical to the three-year course.